Theldus/PBD/README.md

 supported type, PBD will monitor and print on the screen the old and new values as soon as the variable gets changed.

-PBD also allows the user to track only globals, only locals and/or selectively watch/ignore a predefined variables list, as can be seen from the help menu:
+PBD also allows the user to track only globals, only locals, selectively watch/ignore a predefined variables list, show lines with context and with syntax highlighting (with themes support):
 ```
-Usage: pbd [options] executable function_name [executable_options]
+Usage: ./pbd [options] executable function_name [executable_options]
 Options:
   -h --help           Display this information
   -v --version        Display the PBD version
   -s --show-lines     Shows the debugged source code portion in the output
+  -x --context <num>  Shows num lines before and after the code portion.
+This option is meant to
+                      be used in conjunction with -s option

   -l --only-locals   Monitors only local variables (default: global + local)
   -g --only-globals  Monitors only global variables (default: global + local)
   -i --ignore-list <var1, ...> Ignores a specified list of variables names
   -w --watch-list  <var1, ...> Monitors a specified list of variables names

+Syntax highlighting options:
+  -c --color                 Enables syntax highlight, this option only takes effect while used
+                             together with --show-lines, Also note that this option requires a
+                             256-color compatible terminal

+  -t  --theme <theme-file>   Select a theme file for the highlighting

 Notes:
   - Options -i and -w are mutually exclusive!